Mebaid10902/Car_LLM_App/README.md

 # CAR LLM App

-A Streamlit application that uses **LangChain** + **Azure OpenAI GPT-4o-mini** to process natural language car-related descriptions into JSON based on a defined schema.
+A Streamlit application that uses **LangChain** + **Azure OpenAI GPT-4o-mini** to process car-related descriptions into JSON based on a defined schema.

 ---